dmyers/fuel-location/readme.md

 # Fuel Location Package

-A super simple location package for Fuel.
+A super simple Location package for Fuel.

 ## About
 * Version: 1.0.0